Camille Paglia: Child sexuality

-Paglia notably commented in an interview in 1992: "In the case of Sinéad O'Connor, child abuse was justified".
+Paglia jokingly commented in an interview in 1992: "In the case of Sinéad O'Connor, child abuse was justified".
 This was her response to the singer's action on Saturday Night Live, where she tore up a picture of the pope in protest of the unfolding child sexual abuse scandal surrounding the Catholic Church.
 In 1993, Paglia signed a manifesto supporting NAMBLA, a pederasty and pedophilia advocacy organization.
 In 1994, Paglia supported lowering the legal age of consent to 14.
 She noted in a 1995 interview with pro-pedophile activist Bill Andriette, "I fail to see what is wrong with erotic fondling with any age."

 In a 1997 Salon column, Paglia expressed the view that male pedophilia correlates with the heights of a civilization, stating "I have repeatedly protested the lynch-mob hysteria that dogs the issue of man-boy love.
 In Sexual Personae, I argued that male pedophilia is intricately intertwined with the cardinal moments of Western civilization."
 Paglia noted in several interviews, as well as Sexual Personae, that she supported the legalization of certain forms of child pornography.

 She later changed her views on the matter.
 In an interview for Radio New Zealand's Saturday Morning show, conducted on April 28, 2018, by Kim Hill, Paglia was asked, "Are you a libertarian on the issue of pedophilia?", to which she replied, "In terms of the present day, I think it's absolutely impossible to think we could reproduce the Athenian code of pedophilia, of boy-love, that was central to culture at that time. [...]
 We must protect children, and I feel that very very strongly.
 The age of consent for sexual interactions between a boy and an older man is obviously disputed, at what point that should be.
 I used to think that fourteen (the way it is in some places in the world) was adequate.
 I no longer think that.
 I think young people need greater protection than that. [...]
 This is one of those areas that we must confine to the realm of imagination and the history of the arts."